 On the other hand, the agile methodology uses an iterative and team-based approach.
 Its main objective is to quickly deliver the application with complete and functional components.
 Instead of completing the software development tasks in sequence, they are completed in sprints that run from around 1 to 4 weeks and where a list of deliverables is completed in each sprint.
 The tasks that do not get completed within the sprint are then reprioritized and included in future sprints.
 This also means that the different stages of the software development life cycle can be revisited as needed.

-The typical agile approach involves the following stages:
+The typical agile development lifecycle involves the following phases:

 The agile software development method requires more customer involvement